-Gavilan College's faculty, both part-time, and full-time, ensure that all courses meet acceptable academic and professional standards and expectations in both content and methods of instruction.
+Gavilan College's faculty, both part-time, and fulltime, ensure that all courses meet acceptable academic and professional standards and expectations in both content and methods of instruction.
 Programs, course offerings, degrees and certificates are introduced and evaluated through a defined system to assure relevance to the college mission and adherence to accepted quality standards.

-All proposals for new courses and programs, or modifications to existing courses and programs are launched via the CurriQunet platform and reviewed by Department Chairs, area deans, the Curriculum Committee, and the Vice President of Academic Affairs (II.A-17) before being sent for final approval to the Board of Trustees.
+All proposals for new courses and programs, or modifications to existing courses and programs are launched via the curriQunet platform and reviewed by Department Chairs, area deans, the Technical Review, the Curriculum Committee, the Vice President of Academic Affairs and the College President (II.A-26) before being sent for final approval to the Board of Trustees.
 All of these entities work closely and in conjunction with one another to help ensure the process is thorough and sound.
-The Curriculum Committee provides oversight of the curriculum to sustain quality instruction and standards, providing jurisdiction over all phases in the development, modification, and updating of curriculum.
-(II.A-18).
+The Curriculum Committee provides oversight of the curriculum to sustain quality instruction and standards, providing jurisdiction over all phases in the development, modification, and updating of curriculum (II.A-27).

-In addition, the faculty ensure course quality and that all courses include the necessary elements: unit values, contact hours, requisites, catalog description, learning outcomes, and content.
-(II.A-19) The Course Submission and Approval guide provides standards for the development and review of Course Outlines of Record.
-(II.A-20).
+In addition, the faculty ensure course quality and that all courses include the necessary elements: unit values, contact hours, requisites, catalog description, learning outcomes, and content (II.A-28).
+The Course Submission and Approval guide provides standards for the development and review of Course Outlines of Record (II.A-29).

-Faculty stay current with curriculum processes and course content by engaging in professional learning activities, such as Curriculum Committee trainings (II.A-21), the Curriculum Institute, and subject area conferences.
+Faculty remain current with curriculum processes and course content by engaging in professional learning activities, such as Curriculum Committee trainings (II.A-30), the ASCCC Curriculum Institute, and subject area conferences.

 After implementation, courses and programs are regularly reviewed and evaluated.
-The curriculum review cycle is every four to six years and the list of courses that are due for updating every semester is posted on the Curriculum Committee website.(II.A-22) Deans and Department Chairs report and remind faculty within their respective departments that courses are due for an update.
-(II.A-23)
+The curriculum review cycle is every four to six years and the list of courses that are due for updating every semester is posted on the Curriculum Committee website (II.A-31).
+Deans and Department Chairs report and remind faculty within their respective departments that courses are due for an update (II.A-32).

-As part of the institutional program review cycle delineated in Board Policy 3225 (II.A-24), the Institutional Effectiveness Committee conducts a review process wherein program faculty evaluate all courses for currency and work with the department chair to update relevancies of the curriculum as needed.
+As part of the institutional program review cycle delineated in Board Policy 3225 (II.A-33), the Institutional Effectiveness Committee / Program Integrated Planning and Review conducts a review process wherein program faculty evaluate all courses for currency and work with the department chair to update relevancies of the curriculum as needed.

 The use and assessment of Learning Outcomes also ensure that content and methods of instruction meet generally accepted standards.
 Outcomes are three-tiered: Institutional Learning Outcomes (ILOs), Program Learning Outcomes (PLOs), and Student Learning Outcomes (SLOs).
-In Spring 2018, the College's seven ILOs were reworked in 2018 into four all-encompassing areas:
+In Spring 2018, the College's seven ILOs were reworked in 2018 into four all-encompassing areas (II.A-34):

 - Think Critically and Creatively

 - Communicate Effectively

 - Practice Social Responsibility

-- Cultivate Well-Being (II.A-25)
+- Cultivate Well-Being

-All SLOs, PLOs, and ILOs ultimately align with the General Education Learning Outcomes (GLOs); GLO alignments are specified on the course Outline of Record.
-(II.A-26) All faculty are responsible for aligning and assessing courses based on these outcomes; assessments occur on a five year cycle and are posted on the outcomes reporting site.
-(II.A-13)
+All SLOs, PLOs, and ILOs ultimately align with the General Education Learning Outcomes (GLOs); GLO alignments are specified on the course Outline of Record (II.A-35).
+All faculty are responsible for aligning and assessing courses based on these outcomes; assessments occur on a five year cycle and are posted on the outcomes reporting site (II.A-13).